shabegom/buttons/docs/content/pages/installing-buttons.md

   key: install
 ---

 Buttons is easy to install.
-You can find it in Community Plugins in Obsidian.
+You can find it in [Community Plugins in Obsidian](obsidian://show-plugin?id=buttons).

+Buttons doesn't have any settings, but the [styling](/usage/styling) can be changed using the [Style Settings](obsidian://show-plugin?id=obsidian-style-settings) plugin.